-After stopping cyclophosphamide some side effects may still continue.
-Check with the doctor right away if there is blood in the urine, especially after stopping cyclophosphamide.
+After stopping cyclophosphamide, some side effects may still continue.
+Check with your doctor right away if there is blood in your urine, especially after stopping cyclophosphamide.

 Cyclophosphamide can lower the number of platelets in the blood, which means bleeding may occur more easily.
-You can do these things to prevent bleeding:
+To prevent bleeding:

-Be careful when using a toothbrush, dental floss, or toothpick.
-Your doctor can tell you about other ways to clean the mouth and teeth.
+- Be careful when using a toothbrush, dental floss, or toothpick.
+Your doctor can show you other ways to clean the mouth and teeth.

 No immunizations (vaccines) should be given without the doctor’s approval.

-The doctor will want the bladder emptied every two hours and may also want the bladder emptied during the night.
+Your doctor may want the bladder emptied every two hours and may also want the bladder emptied during the night.
 This helps prevent problems with the bladder and kidneys.

 Avoid grapefruit and grapefruit juice when taking cyclophosphamide.
 These increase the amount of cyclophosphamide in the blood, which may cause more side effects.

 Cyclophosphamide may cause birth defects.
-If there is a possibility that you may become pregnant, or you are pregnant tell the doctor right away.
+If you are pregnant or there is a possibility that you may become pregnant, tell your doctor right away.

-Hair loss may occur.
-This is rare at the doses used to treat Nephrotic Syndrome.
-The hair will grow back when treatment with cyclophosphamide stops, but the color and texture may change when it grows back.
+Hair loss may occur, but this is rare at the dosage levels used to treat Nephrotic Syndrome.
+If hair loss does occur, the hair will grow back when treatment with cyclophosphamide stops, but the color and texture may change when it does.